 Maverick Autonomous Vehicle Research Center

-The University of Texas at Arlington is expanding its research and innovation capabilities by building a state-of-the-art outdoor netted drone facility.
-The Maverick Autonomous Vehicle Research Center, also knows as MAVRC, will be located at the UT Arlington Research Institute (UTARI) in Fort Worth, with a planned completion date of September 2025.
-This netted facility will allow for safe outdoor testing of advanced autonomous air vehicles while meeting all FAA regulations.
+The University of Texas at Arlington has expanded its research and innovation capabilities with the completion of a state-of-the-art outdoor netted drone facility.
+The Maverick Autonomous Vehicle Research Center, also known as the MAVRC, is located at the UT Arlington Research Institute (UTARI) in Fort Worth.
+This dedicated netted environment enables safe and FAA-compliant outdoor testing of advanced autonomous air vehicles.

 Unmanned Vehicle Research

-• Security and Surveillance: The center can be used to develop and test drones for security applications, such as perimeter surveillance, crowd monitoring, and threat detection.
+- Security and Surveillance: The facility enables the development and testing of drones for security applications, such as perimeter surveillance, crowd monitoring and, threat detection.

-• Counter UAS: The center can be used to test systems designed to detect, track, and counter drones for security and defense of sensitive areas.
+- Counter UAS: The center allows researchers to safely test and validate systems designed to detect, track, and, counter drones for security and defense of sensitive areas.

 Facility Use Cases